Ïã½¶ÊÓÆµ

 Rebecca’s article on The Scylla State, a gendered alternative to Wacquant’s Centaur State, is published in the British Journal of Sociology.
 An article on the Multidimensional Trauma Framework is forthcoming.

-She is currently working on a fellowship exploring the development of a trauma-informed community of practice in Rotherham, through the development of a multidisciplinary network comprising the voluntary and statutory sectors to support survivors of trauma.
-This will involve developing case studies depicting survivors’ journeys in collaboration with both survivors and professionals.
+She has recently completed a fellowship exploring the development of a trauma-informed community of practice in Rotherham, through the development of a multidisciplinary network comprising the voluntary and statutory sectors to support survivors of trauma.
+This involved developing case studies depicting survivors’ journeys in collaboration with both survivors and professionals.

 Rebecca’s research interests include: